gmp007/2D-van-der-Waals-Intercalation-Pipeline/Material-Design-Pipeline/Structures-VASP-format/README.md

 2. The POSCARs and CONTCARs of around 1300 hybrid materials studied during active learning are in "CalculatedHybirds.tar"
 3. The POSCARs and CONTCARs of the top 50 hybrid materials (result of active learning)

-But it doesn't contain the structures of the organic intercalants -
+But it doesn't contain the structures of the organic intercalants.
+We can generate the required ones by knowing the molecules' PubChem ID (CID) and SMILES string -
 ### To generate structures of organic molecules in lone-gas phase follow the steps below:

 1. Un-comment lines 50 and 51, and comment-out lines below 51 in the `run.py` script